Olof-E/BT25-traffic-monitoring/README.md

 - Cut the video into smaller clips (1min/5min)
 - Get the event file into a streamable format
 - Bin the events into ~10ms frames
-- Generate labels from the normal frames (using YOLO)
+- Generate labels from the normal frames (using [YOLOv11](https://github.com/ultralytics/ultralytics))
 - Transfer the labels using homography
 - Transform bounding boxes to Gaussian “blobs”